-MVP, not necessarily Most Valuable Player as most sports lovers would think.
+MVP is not necessarily the Most Valuable Player as most sports lovers would think.
 When it comes to IT products, it is simply an acronym meaning Minimum Viable Product.
 It’s a common yet important term in the registry of words for mobile app development.

-I would define MVP as the initial adaptation of an original product concept that enables a product owner to collect a highly detailed and validated knowledge about consumers of such a product.
+I would define MVP as the initial adaptation of an original product concept that enables a product owner to collect highly detailed and validated knowledge about consumers of such a product.

 In the excitement of an idea for a mobile app, you may come up with a lengthy wish list of alluring features that might not be actually needed for your app.
 Creating an MVP will help you understand how your target users respond to the purpose of your app and show if the objective of the app is actualized.

-Having understood the importance of an MVP, we are going to consider how to create a priority list of features for a mobile app MVP in accordance with your objectives and goals.
+Having understood the importance of an MVP, we are going to consider how to create a priority list of features for it in accordance with your objectives and goals.

 First, Set Your Product Vision & Strategic Goals

 Whether you are a Founder, Product Manager, CEO, or CTO, the first point of call is your business goal as an organization.
 Your aim is to see how you can put together efforts and plans to achieve your project vision and strategic goals.
 This entails identifying your user target and the market value of your application.

 Differentiate between your immediate and future goals to coordinate the design.
 Acknowledge and separate what features should be in the initial product launch of the application from the features that will be added subsequently with time.